-The Joy of Cut Flowers is the promise of the Bountiful Bouquets they will produce.
+The Joy of Cut Flowers is the promise of the Beautiful Bouquets they will produce.
 In the Springtime, I turn from my store-bought house plants that sustain me during the snowy season.
 Poinsettia, Christmas Cactus, Amaryllis – – – they were nice while they lasted.
 And they usually don’t last well in the dry Wintertime air inside my house.
 But they helped tide me over till I could bring loads of Tulips and Daffodils into the house.

 When planning for your home’s curb appeal, don’t forget to include a few “treats” for yourself: Roses, Lilacs, Lilies, Peonies, and so forth.
 The lack of a large property needn’t stand in your way.
 Flowering bulbs and even annual flower seeds can be tucked here and there amid the shrubs and perennials around your house.

 I always long to have so many flowers blooming at the same time that I can bring them into the house by the armful, without emptying my garden.
 Daffodils are especially easy to gather.
 Just grab the stem as close to the ground as possible, and pull straight up.
 They make a popping sound as they pull free from the plant.
 Annuals such as Zinnias, Cosmos, and Coreopsis also make great cut flowers.

 Today, silk flowers dominate store shelves, and even flower shops sell pre-made arrangements that will last for decades.
 But by comparison a fresh bouquet seems extravagant.
 There is a reason why Valentine’s Day is so special.
 No one presents their lady love with a red rose made from silk flowers.